-Classes and objects in Python are a crucial part of the language.
-You can’t properly learn Python without understanding classes and objects.
+The Python class and Python objects are a crucial part of the language.
+You can’t properly learn Python without understanding Python classes and objects.
 In this chapter, you will learn:

-When you’re just creating small scripts, chances are you don’t need to create your own classes.
+When you’re just creating small scripts, chances are you don’t need to create your own Python classes.
 But once you start creating larger applications, objects and classes allow you to organize your code naturally.
+A good understanding of objects and classes will help you understand the language itself much better.

-Before diving into all the details, we’ll start by taking a look under the hood.
+Before we dive into all the details, let’s start by taking a look under the hood.
 I do this because I believe it will give you a much better understanding of these concepts.
 Don’t let the length of this page discourage you.
 After reading it thoroughly, and trying the examples yourself, you should have a good understanding of classes and objects in Python.
-If not… leave a message in the forums and tell me where you got stuck.
-I’d love to help you through this.

 OK; let’s dive in!
 You probably know the built-in